Financial Policy

 2. The Town should maintain a long-term major capital plan in addition to the five-year schedule of capital expenditures from the Capital Outlay Committee.

-3. The Captal Outlay Committee, working in conjunction with the Municipal departments and the School Committee, is responsible for determining which capital assets are required and for recommending a five-year schedule of capital expenditures and the financing required.
+3. The Capital Outlay Committee, working in conjunction with the Municipal departments and the School Committee, is responsible for determining which capital assets are required and for recommending a five-year schedule of capital expenditures and the financing required.

 4. Capital assets, for purposes of this Policy, have a useful economic life of more than five years, and cost more than $15,000, or are otherwise classified as fixed assets on the Town's financial statements.

-5. The Town Administrator and the School Committee may choose to establish a lower dollar threshold for Municipal departments and the School Department, respectively, provided that such lower threshold should not be less than $10,000.
+5. The Town Administrator and the School Committee may choose to establish a lower dollar threshold for Municipal departments and the School Department, respectively, provided that such lower threshold shall not be less than $10,000.

 6. The Town Administrator, School Committee, and Capital Outlay Committee should ensure that individual expenditures that do not meet the aforementioned definition of capital assets are not aggregated or bundled in order to avoid incurring operating expenses.